The ancient art powering the ecobrick movement, principles, means and methods.

 To understand the way that the ecobrick movement works mandalically, it is helpful to look at ancient mandalic traditions.
 Mandalas have been used throughout the ages as a means to hold intentions, elevate consciousness and guide collaborations.
 Mandalic arts are found on every continent throughout history.

-Unlike paintings or sculpture, ancient mandala making always lent itself to be a collaboration.
-In the same way that medieval craftsmen would make a Church rose window, or iron age communities would make a stone circle, Tibetan monks would work together to make a mandala with colored sand.
+However, unlike normal paintings or sculptures, mandala making has always tended towards collaboration.
+Iron age communities would make a stone circle with the entire community over centuries contributing to its evolotion.
+Medieval towns would erect a church with a rose window with the whole town assisting in everything from theology, to cooking, to stone masonary, to glass coloring.
+In the Tibetan tradtion, monks would work together as a team to make a mandala with colored sand.
 Their mandalas were made around a specific intentions: perhaps blessing a new temple, asking for peace in a conflict, harmony in a community, etc. The process affected not only the makers of the mandala, but those observing the process and the final creation.
 In so doing the collective consciousness of the surrounding community would be raised towards the focus of the intention.

 Tibetan mandalas are circular in more ways than one.
 The end of their mandala is intended from the very beginning.
-In a symbol of the impermanence of all things and a representation of the cycle of creation and destruction, monks will destroy a mandala after it has sat for only a a few days or weeks.
+In a symbol of the impermanence of all things, monks will destroy a mandala after it has sat for only a a few days or weeks.
 All the colored sand will be mixed up by hand, collected, and brought to a river.
 There it is ceremoniously scattered as a blessing– to share the coalesced energy and intention with the rest of the world.

 Ecobricking, shares the intention of blessing the world.
 Although, we’re not always making a physical mandala like ancient asian and european craftsman (though milstein modules and earth benches are certainly mandalas!), underlying ecobrick endeavors is the spirit of of mandalic collaboration.

 When the ancients set out to build a stone circle, everyone in the community joined in a process that often last centuries.
 In the same way as that ancients came together around an intention and all worked together to make it happen, through the Global Ecobrick Alliance, this site and through our various resources, we help hold an intention for plastic transition that is clear and accessible.
+We maintain methods and platforms that are open for everyone to access, join and contribute to.
 This way, others that resonate, may unite and add their energy to the shared intention through ecobricking.

 Just like the Tibetans would come together to bless a space with their mandala and intention, our intention is meant as a blessing for the planet (see our dedication).
 Through a monk’s meditative process, mandala making was healing for mind and body.
 In the same way our ecobricking is healing and regenerative for our local ecosystems– and us.